 After the failure of King Saul, 2 Samuel depicts David as a true (though imperfect) representative of the ideal theocratic king.
-Under David’s rule the Lord caused the nation to prosper, to defeat its enemies, and to realize the fulfillment of His promises.
+Under David’s rule, the Lord caused the nation to prosper, to defeat its enemies, and to realize the fulfilment of His promises.

 Just as the author of Kings had organized and interpreted Israel’s history to address the needs of the exiled community, so the writer of 1 Chronicles wrote for the restored community another history.

-2 Chronicles continues the account of Israel’s history with an eye for restoration of those who had returned from exile.
+2 Chronicles continue the account of Israel’s history with an eye for the restoration of those who had returned from exile.